 What is inventeen?

-A platform to fund young inventors to develop their inventions and get provisional Patents on their inventions run by Harvard University students.
+A platform to fund young inventors to develop their inventions and get provisional Patents on their inventions run by college students.

 This platform is made possible by a generous STEM Action Grant from The Society for Science & the Public.
 We will select up to 10 projects!